danieloleynyk/archgo/README.md

-# autoupdate-cli
+# archgo
-A command line tool for linux packages auto update
+A command line tool, that solves some of the frequent problems that arch users deal with